 This is the main entrance of JR Wakayama Station.
 The bus stop is outside of the main entrance…

-• On Foot – The good old fashioned way of walking from JR Wakayama Station to Wakayama Castle is a short 1.6km leisure walk.
+On Foot – The good old-fashioned way of walking from JR Wakayama Station to Wakayama Castle is a short 1.6km leisure walk.
 We did the walk to Wakayama Castle from the train station after stopping over to have lunch at Sarashina Honten.

-• On Bus – Like any other city in Japan, Wakayama has a good public bus system.
+On Bus – Like any other city in Japan, Wakayama has a good public bus system.
 You’ll find a bus stop right in front of the main entrance of JR Wakayama Station.
 The adult bus fare is 230¥.
-You can get coin change in the bus but best to carry exact change.
+You can get coin change on the bus but best to carry exact change.
 The bus ride takes 5 minutes and stops right in front of the castle.

 Wakayama Castle -This was taken outside of the castle grounds.
 There will be an incline to get up…